MED3000 is a topical gel applied directly to the head (glans) of the penis for the treatment of male erectile dysfunction ("ED").

 MED3000 is a treatment applied directly to the head (glans) of the penis and massaged for 15 seconds.
 ED sufferers or their partners can apply the gel directly to the man’s penis as part of foreplay.
 It is fast-acting helping men get an erection within 10 minutes, and easy to use helping to restore spontaneity and intimacy in the relationship whilst offering an excellent safety profile.

 MED3000 is authorised as a Class 2B device in the EU/EEA under the European Medical Device Regulation (MDR), allowing MED3000 to be marketed directly to consumers without the need of a doctor’s prescription across the European Union.
-MED3000 will be the first clinically proven, pan-European topical ED treatment available without a doctor's prescription.
+MED3000 is the first clinically proven, pan-European topical ED treatment available without a doctor's prescription.

 MED3000 works through a unique evaporative mode of action.
 MED3000’s combination of volatile components creates a novel action that stimulates nerve sensors in the highly innervated glans penis by a cooling and recovery warming effect, rapidly leading to smooth muscle relaxation, tumescence and erection as shown on the diagram below.

 The glans penis is very highly innervated and there are sensors which are reactive to a range of physical sensations, including touch, pressure and temperature.
 Futura conducted further research and analysis in 2020 which demonstrated the mode of action for MED3000 as shown in the graph.
-MED3000 generates a rapid cooling and recovery warming action, promoting a sensory stimulation of the nerves on the glans penis leading to fast smooth muscle relaxation, tumescence and erection.

 This shows the natural process that would lead to an erection.